joshaven/string_score/README.md

 millisecond I can out of this script.
 If you are aware of any ways to improve this script, please let me know.

-string_score.js is faster and smaller and does more then either liquidmetal.js or quicksilver.js
+string_score.js is faster and smaller and does more than either liquidmetal.js or quicksilver.js

-The test: 4000 iterations of 446 character string scoring a 70 character match
+The test: 4000 iterations of 446 character string scoring a 70-character match

 * string_score.js:
   * Firefox 3.6 (805ms)